shubham1310/AttributeRanking/FinalSubmission/code/cnn/Readme.md

 You can change the sourcedir to get the features at the required place.
 It takes around 1 second for one image.

+Requirements:

+Theano - Latest (our version - 0.8.0)
+Keras - Latest (our version - 0.3.3)

 This is the Keras model of the 16-layer network used by the VGG team in the ILSVRC-2014 competition.
 It has been obtained by directly converting the Caffe model provived by the authors.
 Details about the network architecture can be found in the following arXiv paper: